 - Soldier motivation in Vietnam.
 This topic aims to consider the combat motivation of Australian, Korean, US, South Vietnamese and North Vietnamese forces during the 1965-75 conflict.
 In particular, this them seeks to explore the impact of the US personnel rotation policies, the ‘fragging’ phenomenon and the influence of domestic events in each combat country shaped the will of each countries respective military forces to fight in the war.

 - Combat morale in asymmetric wars.
 This thread aims to explore how the combat motivation of insurgency and counter-insurgency forces to fight and endure in asymmetric guerrilla conflicts.
 In particular, this theme explores the importance of political concepts and ideology in motivating participants.

 - The will to fight in the revolutionary and industrial age, 1789 to 1914.
 This focuses on how did the nature of motivation and interpersonal relationships changed in armed forces with the rise of mass armies, near-universal literacy, mass media and political ideas such as communism, nationalism and democracy between the French Revolution and the outbreak of the Great War.
 It explores the motivation for soldiers and sailors to fight or mutiny in conflicts such as the Crimean War, US Civil War and the Anglo-South African Wars.

-Recording is underway for these five themes and it is hoped that the first batch of interview will be released over the summer of 2021.
+The recording is underway for these five themes and it is hoped that the first batch of interviews will be released over the summer of 2021.